Specification

 Client-Side Decryption

 // 1.
-Parse DCA data from the page
+Parse DCA manifest from the page

 const page = client.parsePage();

 // 2.
-Unlock via issuer (sends sealed keys + optional clientPublicKey)
+Unlock via issuer (sends wrapped keys + optional clientPublicKey)

 const response = await client.unlock("sesamy");